It’s been a couple of years now that I have been observing Shabbat.

 I’m not Jewish, I just don’t see where God has changed the Sabbath from the seventh day of the week (which He established at Creation) to the first day of the week.

 I did learn, in my studies, that a man (Emperor Constantine) decided that the Sabbath was to be observed on a different day.
 Since I follow God’s rules above man’s, I have chosen to stick with what God did at the beginning, and it has been a tremendous blessing.

 Anyway, I don’t do any cooking on the Sabbath unless it can be cooked in my crock pot (and now, my Instant Pot).

 Last Shabbat, I had a hankering for hard boiled eggs and wondered if you could make them in a crock pot.

-So, I did a little research and found that some people say to use water, some say not to use water.
+After a little research, I learned that some people say to use water and some say don’t.

 Being much like water myself, in that I always seek the path of least resistance, I opted for the water-less version to make my crock pot hard boiled eggs.
 Besides, we have to pay for our water so that just makes it more frugal.